Temporary buildings of the National Mall: World War I buildings

-The government built a complex of temporary buildings in 1918 in the vicinity of 7th Street consisting of six lettered office buildings with an administration building, mechanical building, and restaurant at their center.
+In 1918, the government built a complex of temporary buildings in the vicinity of 7th Street consisting of six lettered office buildings with an administration building, mechanical building, and restaurant at their center.
 They were designed by architect Horace Peaslee.
-The wards of the Armory Square Hospital had previously occupied the area during the Civil War, though the Armory building itself remained in use to the immediate south of the temporary buildings.
+The wards of the Armory Square Hospital had previously occupied the area during the Civil War.
+The Armory building remained in use to the immediate south of the temporary buildings.
 Although they did not conform to the McMillan Plan, their footprints left space for the streets planned to cross the Mall.
 Many of the buildings were of wood construction, although Building E was concrete.
 Unlike the other buildings, Building E was fireproof.

 Buildings A and B were demolished in the early 1920s.
 Their site was assigned to the George Washington Memorial Building, whose foundation was constructed beginning in 1921, but the building was never completed.
-The site would later be used for the National Gallery of Art.
+The site was later used for the National Gallery of Art.

 After the war, the remaining buildings held offices for the Departments of Agriculture, Commerce, the Treasury, and War.
-Building C contained offices of the Public Health Service beginning in July 1920, and became its temporary headquarters from April 1929, when the Butler Building was closed for demolition, and May 1933, when the new Public Health Service Building opened.
+In July 1920, Building C contained offices of the Public Health Service.
+In April 1929, it became its temporary headquarters when the Butler Building was closed for demolition, until May 1933, when the new Public Health Service Building opened.

 Beginning in 1929, and accelerating with the inauguration of Franklin D. Roosevelt in 1933, impetus increased for further implementation of the McMillan Plan.
 In 1930, the Commission of Fine Arts blamed the temporary buildings for "producing a depressing air of slovenliness" on the Mall.
 The central heating plant was seen as a priority to be demolished, as it sat exactly on the Mall's central axis.
 Demolition contracts were issued in May 1935.
-The D Building had been demolished by 1934, and the C Building by 1935.
+In 1934, the D Building was demolished, and the C Building in 1935.
 The F Building was demolished by 1937, leaving only the E Building standing.

 World War II buildings

-During World War II, the E Building remained from World War I, but the other letters were reused for different buildings in different locations, some of which were not on the Mall.
-During World War II, the temporary buildings clustered near 7th Street on the south edge of the Mall were Buildings D, E, R, and S. Additionally, Buildings T and U were built near 14th Street on the north side of the Mall.
+During World War II, the E Building remained from World War I. The other letters were reused for different buildings in different locations, some of which were not on the Mall.
+During World War II, the temporary buildings clustered near 7th Street on the south edge of the Mall were Buildings D, E, R, and S. Buildings T and U were built near 14th Street on the north side of the Mall.

 After World War II, Buildings E and R were occupied by the Veterans Administration, and Building S by the Department of Health, Education and Welfare.

-Buildings T and U were demolished in 1958 to make way for the construction of the National Museum of American History.
-The buildings near 7th Street were demolished beginning in 1966.
-Building E was the last temporary building on the Mall to be demolished, in 1971; part of the National Air and Space Museum would occupy its spot.
+In 1958, Buildings T and U were demolished to make way for the construction of the National Museum of American History.
+In 1966, the buildings near 7th Street were demolished.
+In 1971, building E was the last temporary building on the Mall to be demolished.
+Part of the National Air and Space Museum occupied its spot.